- that the company has an appropriate and efficient organisation for its business operations

 Information and communication

 Management is responsible for informing the staff concerned about their responsibility to maintain good internal control.
 The company Intranet and briefing sessions are used to ensure that employees are kept up-to-date on the company’s governing policies and guidelines.

 Responsibility for external information rests with the Communications department.
 The company’s Investor Relations activities are based on principles for regular and accurate information in accordance with Nasdaq OMX Stockholm’s Rule Book for Issuers.
 The aim is to improve knowledge of and build confidence in the company among investors, analysts and other stakeholders.
-In 2011, the effort to improve information and access to information on the external website continued.
-The communications department was strengthened by the recruitment of an additional employee with the aim of further improving and clarifying the dissemination of information to the market.
+In 2012, work to improve information and access to information on the external website continued.

 In addition to financial reporting to the Board, more detailed reports are prepared, at more frequent intervals, in support of the company’s internal governance and control activities.
 Monthly reports are presented and discussed at meetings of Group management.

 The company’s management reports regularly to the Board based on the adopted instructions for financial reporting, which are designed to ensure that the information provided is relevant, adequate, up-to-date and appropriate.
 The Audit Committee also reports to the Board.
 It acts as the extended arm of the Board in monitoring the formulation and reliability of financial reports.
 In addition to familiarising itself the content of and methods used in preparing financial reports, the Audit Committee has studied the way in which the more detailed and frequent internal reporting is used in evaluating and managing different areas of activity, which provides an indication of the quality of the control environment.